-Fresno County Transportation Authority by FCTA ELIGIBLE AGENCY (Name of Agency) Board Phone: FAX: sportation Program Compliance Sub Program Reporting for FYXX/XX: Total ADA Compliance Reve nue Allocations to Date: \$ 88,474.76 ADA Compliance Beginning Fund Balance: This amount should match your prior year Ending Balance reported to Authority.
-ADA Compliance Prior Year Adjustments: • this program after your prior year reports were file ed.
-Indicate supporting details below.
-ADA Compliance Adjusted Beginning Fund Balance: rour adjusted Beginning Balance after prior year a djustment.
-ADA Compliance Facilities Revenues: This amount should match the revenue all ocations reported to you by the Authority and your Financial Reports.
-ADA Compliance Interest Revenue: This amount represents interest revenue a allocated to the sub program by the Agency for the fiscal year, as required.
-ADA Compliance Available Fund Balance: \$ - This amount represents available fund bal ance to the sub program before expenditures by the ne Agency for the fiscal year.
-ADA Compliance Expenditures: (You must detail expenditures below:) Net Change (+/-) - of this report and your Financial Reports. d match the expenditures on page 2 This amount will be your Beginning Balance ce on next fiscal year's report. under this Category must deal with ADA compliance issues and include curb cuts and ramps to rer move barriers; striping and other special trans sportation services (that "non-compliance" ADA pro ojects). on eligible expenditures of the ADA Compliance Sub Program or furthe er definitions and guidelines of the Local Transportation Program refer to the Measure C Extension Local Agency Handboo k.
-Title: Date: ELIGIBLE AGENCY ISPORTATION Program Compliance Sub Program Reporting for FYXX/XX: ADA Compliance Beginning Fund Balance: ADA Compliance Prior Year Adjustments: ADA Compliance Adjusted Beginning Fund Balance: ADA Compliance Facilities Revenues: ADA Compliance Interest Revenue: ADA Compliance Available Fund Balance: (You must detail expenditures below:) Net Change (+/-) FYXX/XX ADA Compliance Ending Balance: (Balance to be held in reserve (Balance to be held in reserve the current reugirements of the Americans with Disabilities Act (ADortation program would also be exempt from this provision.
-Sportation Program Compliance Sub Program Reporting for FYXX/XX: ADA Compliance Beginning Fund Balance: ADA Compliance Prior Year Adjustments: - ADA Compliance Adjusted Beginning Fund Balance: - ADA Compliance Facilities Revenues: - ADA Compliance Interest Revenue: - ADA Compliance Available Fund Balance: - ADA Compliance Expenditures: (You must detail expenditures below:) Net Change (+/-) FYXX/XX ADA Compliance Ending Balance: (Balance to be held in reserve.)
-Will receive 1.75% of Measure C Extension Local Transportation Funds over 20-years for ADA comportation program would also be exempt from this provision. under this Category must deal with ADA compliance issues and include: curb cuts and ramps to remone ligible expenditures of the ADA Compliance Sub Program or further definitions and guidelines ELIGIBLE AGENCY Phone: Phone: FAX:
+TO: FROM: Fresno County Transportation Authority ELIGIBLE AGENCY (Name of Agency) by FCTA Board Address: Contact Name: Email Address: Phone: FAX: nsportation Program Compliance Sub Program Reporting for FYXX/XX: Total ADA Compliance F Revenue Allocations to Date: \$ 88,474.76 ADA Compliance Beginning Fund Balance: - This amount should match your prior year Ending Bal ance reported to Authority.
+ADA Compliance Prior Year Adjustments: This amount reflects adjustments made to this program after your prior year reports were filed.
+Indicate supporting de They should match this amount.
+This amount adds for you and will reflect your adjusted Beginning Balance after prior year adjustment.
+ADA Compliance Facilities Revenues: This amount should match the revenue allocations re ported to you by the Authority and d your Financial Reports.
+ADA Compliance Interest Revenue: - This amount represents interest revenue allocated to the sub program by the Agency for or the fiscal year, as required.
+ADA Compliance Available Fund Balance: \$ - This amount represents available fund balance to the sub program before expenditures s by the Agency for the fiscal year.
+ADA Compliance Expenditures: (You must detail expenditures below:) Net Change (+/-) This amount represents your expenditures for the fisc of this report and your Financial Reports.
+Net Change calculates for you (i.e. Revenue minus E should match the expenditures on page 2 FYXX/XX ADA Compliance Ending Balance: \$ (Balance to be held in reserve.)
+This amount will be your Beginning Balance on next f scal year's report.

+Local agencies will receive 1.75% of Measure C Extension Local Transportation Funds over 20-years for ADA compliance including curb cuts and ramps to remove barriers, as well as other special transportation services for jurisdictions to meet the current requirements of the Americans with Disabilities Act (ADA).
+Communities already in compliance would not have to meet this mandate and jurisdictions that receive less than \$200,000 annually from the total local transportation program would also be exempt from this provision.

+Projects eligible under this Category must deal with ADA compliance issues and include: curb cuts and ramps to remove barriers; striping and other special transportation services (that "non-compliance" ADA projects).

+For further detail on eligible expenditures of the ADA Compliance Sub Program or further definitions and guidelines of the Local Transportation Program refer to the Measure C Extension Local Agency Handbook.

+Completed by:

+Title:

+Data Assautad